auredentan/starlette-session/README.md

 # Starlette Session

-Starlette session is a simple session middleware for [starlette](https://github.com/encode/starlette/) that enable backend side session with starlette.
+Starlette session is a simple session middleware for [starlette](https://github.com/encode/starlette/) that enable server side session with starlette.

 ## Requirements